itsJeffOliveira/itsJeffOliveira/README.md

 ## 👋 Hi, I’m Jefferson Oliveira, someone really passionate about this tecnology world.
 - 👀 I’m interested in learning as much as I can as well as callaborating with everyone here.
-- 🌱 I’m currently dedicating my time on learning JavaScript and React but I'm also extending my curiosity to .NETC#
+- 🌱 I’m currently dedicating my time on learning JavaScript and React.js
 <br><br>
 ## 🛠 &nbsp;Tech Stack